WARNING: This review contains images which some readers may find offensive and/or disturbing.

 As an asymmetrical PvPvE title, Predator and Fireteam members have separate objectives, with the former being to kill every member of the Fireteam and the latter to complete a series of randomly generated objectives at various locations across the map while doing battle with NPC operatives and doing their best not to be killed and dismembered by the Predator.

-Just like in the Predator movies, using explosives and firearms will draw the Predator’s attention by making fireteam members more visible to the Predator when using thermal imaging.
+Just like in the Predator movies, using explosives and firearms will draw the Predator’s attention by making Fireteam members more visible to the Predator when using thermal imaging.

-This should incentivize fireteam members to play tactically and engage in melee kills whenever possible; however, this is seldom possible when playing with random players, who seem determined to fire off every round in their arsenal at the first glimpse of enemy movement.
+This should incentivize Fireteam members to play tactically and engage in melee kills whenever possible; however, this is seldom possible when playing with random players, who seem determined to fire off every round in their arsenal at the first glimpse of enemy movement.

 Community.